massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 1. In the portal, select **Resource groups**.

-1. On the **Resource groups** blade, find and select the **MonitoredAssets** resource group that you created earlier in this lab.
+1. From the **Resource groups** blade, find and select the **MonitoredAssets** resource group that you created earlier in this lab.

-1. On the **MonitoredAssets** blade, select the **instrm\*** Application Insights account that you created earlier in this lab.
+1. From the **MonitoredAssets** blade, select the **instrm\*** Application Insights account that you created earlier in this lab.

-1. On the **Application Insights** blade, in the tiles in the center of the blade, find the displayed metrics.
+1. From the **Application Insights** blade, in the tiles in the center of the blade, find the displayed metrics.
 Specifically, find the number of server requests that have occurred and the average server response time.

     > **Note**: It can take up to five minutes to observe requests in the Application Insights metrics charts.